-As per the NOAA, a "typhoon" represents the extreme scale of the storm catalog: any storm worth calling a typhoon must have winds exceeding 33m/s (74mph).
+As per the NOAA, a "typhoon" represents the extreme scale of the storm catalog; any storm worth calling a typhoon must have winds exceeding 33m/s (74mph).

-When is Typhoon Season?
+When Is Typhoon Season?

 To speak of a typhoon "season" is somewhat inaccurate.
 While the majority of typhoons reliably develop between May and October, typhoons can occur any time of the year.

 The Philippines' most damaging storm in recent memory, Typhoon Yolanda (Haiyan), made landfall in late 2013, causing over 6,300 deaths and an estimated $2.05 billion in damage.

-What Countries Are Affected by Typhoons?
+Countries Most Affected by Typhoons

-Places close to the sea and that possess fragile or underdeveloped infrastructure should throw up big red flags in typhoon season.
+Some of Southeast Asia's most heavily-trafficked tourist destinations are also the most vulnerable to typhoon damage.
+Places close to the sea that possess fragile or underdeveloped infrastructure should throw up big red flags during typhoon season.
 These typhoon-induced occurrences can put a crimp on your travel plans:

-- High winds.
-Winds in excess of 70kph can carry off roofs; even stronger winds can topple flimsy buildings and billboards.
+- High winds: Winds in excess of 70kph can carry off roofs; even stronger winds can topple flimsy buildings and billboards.
 Flying objects can kill unsuspecting pedestrians.

-- Landslides.
-Typhoons bring driving rain, which can increase the risk of landslide in mountainous or hilly areas.
+- Landslides: Typhoons bring driving rain, which can increase the risk of landslide in mountainous or hilly areas.
 If over 100mm of rain has fallen nonstop in a vulnerable area, it's time to consider evacuation.

-- Restricted mobility.
-Airlines and bus routes can (and do) shut down in the event of a typhoon.
+- Restricted mobility: Airlines and bus routes can (and do) shut down in the event of a typhoon.
 After a typhoon passes, debris may block train tracks or roads, preventing you from getting from place to place.

-- Natural devastation.
-Landslides, toppled buildings, overturned trees, and the like can mark the path of a typhoon.
-Death, too - although satellite tracking and early warning systems do their part in clearing the typhoon path of potential victims, lowering the body count.
+- Natural devastation: Landslides, toppled buildings, overturned trees, and the like can mark the path of a typhoon.
+Death, too -- although satellite tracking and early warning systems do their part in clearing the typhoon path of potential victims, lowering the body count.

 Not all countries in Southeast Asia are affected by typhoons.
 Countries with landmasses closest to the equator—Indonesia, Malaysia, and Singapore—possess a tropical equatorial climate that does not experience major climatic peaks and valleys.

-Countries in the rest of Southeast Asia—the Philippines, Vietnam, Cambodia, Thailand and Laos—are not as lucky.
+Countries in the rest of Southeast Asia—the Philippines, Vietnam, Cambodia, Thailand, and Laos—are not as lucky.
 When typhoon season hits, these countries lie directly in harm's way.
 Luckily, these countries also closely track the progress of typhoons, so visitors usually get ample warning over radio, TV, and government meteorological sites.

 The Philippines is generally the first stop for most typhoons, being the easternmost country in the typhoon belt.